KevinMarquette/kevinmarquette.github.io/_posts/2017-02-19-Powershell-custom-attribute-validator-transform.md

 ## It's on the class and not the object

 Remember that attributes are metadata for our code.
 So it is the class that has the attribute attached to it.
-Every object of that class will have the same attribute.
+Every object of that class will have the same attribute with identical values.

     $object = [Test]::new()
     $object.GetType().GetCustomAttributes('MyCommand')